 2.3.3 OLAF’s Steering Potential in Policy Implementation

 To understand the steering potential (and the limitations thereof) of OLAF’s investigations one must gain insights into the aftermath of investigations and their impact.
-At the end of each investigation, if evidence of an offence is found, OLAF draws up a report, which provide ‘the legal basis for the investigation, the procedural steps followed, the facts established and their preliminary classification in law, the estimated financial impact of the facts established, the respect of the procedural guarantees […] and the conclusions of the investigations.’.
+At the end of each investigation, if evidence of an offence is found, OLAF draws up a report, which provides ‘the legal basis for the investigation, the procedural steps followed, the facts established and their preliminary classification in law, the estimated financial impact of the facts established, the respect of the procedural guarantees […] and the conclusions of the investigations.’.
 The Director-General can add recommendations to the report on necessary actions to be taken.
 Specifically, the recommendations should detail any appropriate disciplinary, administrative, financial or legal measures to be implemented by the relevant institutions, bodies, agencies or competent authorities of the Member State. or the competent EU and national authorities, inviting them to take action to redress the fraud, corruption or other illegal activity uncovered by the investigation.
 OLAF’s recommendations are intended to protect the EU budget and to uphold the rule of law.
 However, the report has no mandatory legal effect and is not adversarial to the person concerned.
 The final reports of OLAF, along with the evidence of the investigations, can constitute admissible evidence in three situations: ‘a) in judicial proceedings of a non-criminal nature before national courts and in administrative proceedings in the Member States; b) in criminal proceedings of the Member State in which their use proves necessary in the same way and under the same conditions as administrative reports drawn up by national administrative inspectors and shall be subject to the same evaluation rules as those applicable to administrative reports drawn up by national administrative inspectors and shall have the same evidentiary value as such reports; c) in judicial proceedings before the CJEU and in administrative proceedings in the institutions, bodies, offices and agencies.’.

 As for the recommendations, these can be of four types: i) financial recommendations, intended to seek the recovery of the misused funds; ii) judicial recommendations, suggesting the institution of criminal proceedings; iii) disciplinary recommendations and iv) administrative recommendations aimed at pointing out the weaknesses in procedures or legislation.
 Based on these recommendations, OLAF then monitors the way these recommendations are implemented and may request the national authorities to report back on action taken based on them.
 The fact that internal investigations may lead to disciplinary and/or criminal proceedings can be criticised considering that OLAF has solely an administrative role.
 At the same time, the judicial follow-up of OLAF’s recommendations is problematic, as Member States do not regard themselves bound by them and there is no mandatory legal effect.
 As such, the steering potential of the final reports can be significant, as it can influence subsequent proceedings and reforms in practices or legislation to ensure compliance with EU legislation in a specific field or helping the relevant authorities recover EU revenue and funds that have been defrauded or irregularly spent.
 However, the lack of legal effect and their non-mandatory nature of the recommendations can delimit their practical impact and can lead to significant divergences in the treatment of the cases.